UnquietBones/getput-adventures/testing-log.md

+This log contains the testing for:
-This branch is for testing all the possible actions in Room #1.
-The first room has single actions, nothing is chained.
+- Room 1: The first room has single actions, nothing is chained.
+- Room 2: The second room has chained actions.
+- Room 3: ???
+- Room 4: ???

+==

 # Room 1 Information

+Room1/Testing Room 1/You are standing in an empty room.
+The walls are painted a calming light blue and you feel like you can take actions with infinate consquences./RIC/API,ARA,ARI,MPR

 - Items: RIC, RIA, RIC
-- Actions: API,ARA,ARI,MPR
+- Actions: API, ARA, ARI, MPR

 ## Items
 - RIA/Random Item A/There is a small random item./None/Y